The Selfless Mentor

 Once he decided to take us to his house.
 We had imagined him to be wealthy enough to afford such luxury of spending so much valuable time, energy and money for no personal gains.
 But we were proved wrong when we entered his thatched house and found him living in a single room with his widowed mother.
 We were treated to a good afternoon meal to our fill.
 His mother told us that George da had still been unemployed after graduation and had been eking out a living by giving tuition to boys and girls.
 Our respect for George da grew all the more since he lent us support so generously during our formative years.

 But despite his own problems he was always available to us as a friend and mentor.
 I still remember one day as we were walking with him leisurely discussing sundry topics one of us spat in the middle of the road.
-At this George da was annoyed and the guilty boy was ticked off and practically shown how to spit on a road.
+At this George da was visibly annoyed and the guilty boy was ticked off and practically shown how to spit or throw garbage on a road.
 We were dumbstruck watching him gradually mending us in every realm of our lives.

 Thus growing under his close supervision we were becoming a cut above the rest of our friends who had not been lucky enough to come under Gorgeda’s all caring umbrella.
 He would drop in at our house any time and make inquiries about our studies.
 He was even interested to improve our English so that we can speak and write with felicity avoiding grammatical mistakes, although he did not have much proficiency in the language.
 We wondered that he must have some magic wands for we began to improve considerably.

 It was not that George da was spending his time with us only.
 He was literally available to anyone in need.
-He was so neat in manual jobs that not a single day passed when George da would not visit any neighboring house for ironing of clothes or mending of garments using a sewing machine.
-Only compensation he received in exchange was a cup of tea which he relished much to the comfort of the neighbors who took advantage of his selflessness.
+He was so neat in manual jobs that not a single day passed when George da would not visit any neighbouring house for ironing of clothes or mending of garments using a sewing machine.
+Only compensation he received in exchange was a cup of tea which he relished much to the comfort of the neighbours who took advantage of his selflessness.
 He was always eager to take active part in funeral processions or accompany critically ill patients to hospitals without any qualms.

 Dedicated to the cause of humanity

 My association with George da lasted for about 5 years and it broke abruptly as I had to leave the town for higher studies in Kolkata where I eventually passed out and settled permanently.
 From time to time I used to receive information about him initially but contact almost snapped as the years rolled by and I got deeply engaged in family life and heavy office responsibilities.
 One day suddenly I received a phone call from one of my school mates intimating me that George da had been lying seriously ill and that he had sought to see us urgently.
 I lost no time in reaching my old town and standing by our beloved George da along with other friends whom he could groom to his entire satisfaction.
 He was visibly very pleased to see us and tried to tell old anecdotes incoherently.
-We were really upset seeing our mentor dying.
-But despite our best endeavor we could not save him from the clutches of death.
+We were really seeing our mentor dying.
+But despite our best endeavour we could not save him from the clutches of death.
 We paid our last respect to the departed soul in a befitting manner.
 As I was then leaving the town his sobbing mother came up to me and said ‘’you all know how much kind he was!
 How his marriage proposals fell flat.
 He was so devoted to the services to the people of the town that he hardly had time to marry”.
 Saying this she handed over a scribbling pad with notes from his departed son.
 We pored over it to see if George da had left behind any last wishes and request for pecuniary assistance for his helpless widowed mother.
-The note only listed the details of his unfinished jobs he had promised to his neighbors.
+The note only listed the details of his unfinished jobs he had promised to his neighbours.

 If you have enjoyed reading this article and would like to read any more of my hubs, please click on the link below-